A topic from the subject of Inorganic Chemistry in Chemistry.

 Objective:

-• To observe the reaction between an acid and a base.
+• To observe a neutralization reaction between a strong acid and a strong base.

 Materials: